countable-web/ops-manual/sales/SALES_ACCOUNTING.rst

 Commission Basics
 ~~~~~~~~~~~~~~~~~

-Countable pays up to 15% commission to those who help schedule new work
+Countable pays up to 15% commission to those who help schedule new work contracts
-for us (internal or external, referrals or proposals).
+for us externally, and up to 7.5% internally.
+The total commission doesn't exceed 15%.

 Commission is paid out upon receipt of payment from the associated
 project.